 The last underneath defender is often the middle linebacker.
 This player is responsible for running back swings, screens, or any running back route.
 This player must key the running back the entire time.
 Falling a step behind or not making any move toward the running back at the snap could result in a loss of leverage and a big gain.

 Last are the two split field safeties.
 As they would in cover 2, they are splitting the field in half.
 This is why this coverage is also called 2-Man.
-The 2 part stands for the 2 safeties, and the man part is for the underneath man defenders.
+The 2 part stands for the 2 safeties, and the man part is for the defenders underneath.